wkaiwalya/DevOps-Course-Starter/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

 # Running Tests
-All tests can be run with pytest using the following commands
+All tests can be run with pytest using the following commands, Firefox and the correct version of geckodriver.exe will be needed for the e2e test
 ```bash
 poetry run pytest test
 ```